 Method 4: Run the Diagnostics tool

-1. At First, press the Ctrl + Alt + Delete keys simultaneously.
+1. First, press the Ctrl + Alt + Delete keys simultaneously.
 It will open the Windows Task Manager.
 Alternatively, you can right-click on the taskbar at the bottom of the screen.
 You will get an option to open Task Manager.

 2. Then go to the Process tab.